-Pupils should have opportunities to plan and conduct geographical investigations that necessitate fieldwork, and to develop skills in a range of standard techniques for collecting, analysing and presenting what they learn through fieldwork, including:
+Pupils should have opportunities to plan and conduct geographical provinvestigations that necessitate fieldwork, and to develop skills in a to

-- making models, annotated drawings and field sketches to record observations - drawing freehand maps of routes (e.g. of a walk to a site in the local area) - relating a large-scale plan of the local area or fieldwork site to the environment, identifying features relevant to the enquiry - information on a map or large-scale plan, using colour or symbols and a key taking digital photos and annotating recording selected geographical

-- them with labels or captionsmaking digital audio recordings for a - specific purpose (e.g. traffic noise)collecting, analysing and presenting quantitative data in charts and graphs - designing and using a questionnaire to collect quantitative fieldwork data (e.g. to compare how far people travel to different types of shop) - designing and conducting interviews (e.g. to investigate which spaces/places local people value) - using simple sampling techniques appropriately (e.g. time sampling when conducting a traffic survey) - using a simplified Likert Scale to record their judgements of environmental quality (e.g. in streets near the school) - developing a simple method of recording their feelings about a place or site
+- fieldwork, and to develop skills in a range of standard techniques for collecting, analysing and presenting what they learn through fieldwork, including: - making models, annotated drawings and field sketches to record observations - drawing freehand maps of routes (e.g. of a walk to a site in the local area) - relating a large-scale plan of the local area or fieldwork site to the environment, identifying features relevant to the enquiry - recording selected geographical information on a map or large-scale plan, using colour or symbols and a key - taking digital photos and annotating them with labels or captions - making digital audio recordings for a specific purpose (e.g. traffic noise) - collecting, analysing and presenting quantitative data in charts and graphs - designing and using a questionnaire to collect quantitative fieldwork data (e.g. to compare how far people travel to different types of shop) - designing and conducting interviews (e.g. to investigate which spaces/places local people value) - using simple sampling techniques appropriately (e.g. time sampling when conducting a traffic survey) - using a simplified Likert Scale to record their judgements of environmental quality (e.g. in streets near the school) - developing a simple method of recording their feelings about a place or site